brihernandez/DigitalAirCombat/readme.md

 Coupling all this together, you get fights which last longer, at closer ranges, and can often get into a situation where the planes are "too close for missiles" and have to resort to guns.
 Guns are also still the only way to "stealth" kill another aircraft, and guns are infinite ammo.

-### Radar missiles don't work.
+### Radar missiles don't play well.

 I couldn't figure out how to get radar guided missiles to work nicely with this.
-If you have more than 2 air to air missiles (e.g. 4) then you'd be able to "alpha strike" another plane and basically kill it in one shot.
+If you have more than 2 air to air missiles (e.g. 4) then you'd be able to "alpha strike" another plane and basically kill it a single salvo.
 Better games will balance this by having long range missiles easier to dodge, but this just isn't the case in DCS.
 With only a handful of exceptions, most radar guided missiles are more difficult to evade due to not being spoofable by countermeasures, and often being just as manevuerable as Sidewinder.

-I did try some things, such as limiting the range of radar guided missiles (to make them a sort of super missile), a mechanic that is still implemented into `AceAmmo`, but it wasn't enough.
-AMRAAMs are particularly problematic because they are in many ways more effective than a Sidewinder even if their range is severely limited to being only as long as a Sidewinder.
+I did try some things, such as limiting the range of radar guided missiles (to make them a sort of super missile), a mechanic that is still implemented into `AceAmmo`, but it wasn't enough and doesn't feel good.
+AMRAAMs are particularly problematic because they are in many ways more effective than an AIM-9L, even in WVR.
+There aren't many situations where the Sidewinder would connect that an AMRAAM wouldn't.

 Ideally, I could tweak the stats of missiles to make this work better, but that's not practical in DCS.
 A Cold War setting, using planes which have access to worse missiles, is the closest thing to a real solution this has.
 However these scripts and demo mission sidestep the issue entirely by simply not allowing their use.